 Marchionne is reportedly seeking the support of the UAW, which owns the biggest bloc of corporate shares at General Motors, for a merger of GM and Fiat, which would lead to thousands of job losses.

 Marchionne and Williams apparently have a close personal relationship, which led them to embrace each other at the opening of talks.

 As director of UAW Region 4, Williams oversaw the 2004-05 betrayal of workers at CNH Global (formerly Case New Holland), the world’s largest agricultural and construction maker, which was taken over by Fiat in 2013.

 In May 2004, workers walked out at factories in Racine, Wisconsin; Burlington, Iowa; Burr Ridge, Illinois and St. Paul, Minnesota after rejecting draconian demands including that new hires start at $12 per hour instead of $20-$22 per hour.

-In less than 12 hours, the UAW announced a unilateral surrender and ordered its members to end the strike, only to have CNH refuse to take them back.
+In less than a month, the UAW announced a unilateral surrender and ordered its members to end the strike, only to have CNH refuse to take them back.
 After a 17-week lockout, Williams and other UAW officials rammed through a six-year deal, which included the company’s major demands, including higher health insurance costs for workers, a lower wage scale for any new hires and reduced benefits for retirees.
 This betrayal and the subsequent six-year concessionary package authored by Williams in 2011 paved the way for Fiat to buy CNH in 2013.